zoffixznet/perl6.party/post/Perl-6-Seqs-Drugs-and-Rock-n-Roll--Part-2.md

 [very recent](https://github.com/rakudo/rakudo/commit/9c04dfc4a427da11f5762534e4601fe697b9e127)) and it too doesn't have to iterate over anything and can just use our `R`.skip-at-least`` optimization to skip to the end.
-And last but not least, our `T`Seq`` is *no longer being cached*, so the only things kept in memory are the things we care about.
+And last but not least, our `T`Seq`` is *no longer being cached*, so the only things kept around in memory are the things we care about.
 It's a huge win-win-win for very little extra code.

 But wait... there's more!